swizzin hosted docs

 If you prefer, and alternate client called TunSafe exists and is already a bit more mature than the official Wireguard client for Windows.
 While the client itself is open-source and developed by a community member with prior credibility, it bears mentioning that using this client completely, 100% at your own risk as it is not developed or maintained by the Wireguard team.
 You have been warned.

-1. Simply copy-paste the configuration file outputted at the end of the server setup into a file in /etc/wireguard.
+1. Simply copy-paste the content of the file outputted at the end of the server setup into a file in /etc/wireguard.

 sudo nano /etc/wireguard/wg0.conf